Working with registers

 Title register's name

-Address The address in the address space of this connection.
+The address in the address space of this connection.
 While entering value, the address validation is being made.
-Address assignment formats are described [here].
+Address assignment format depends upon protocol type and usually comprised of a 'letter + digit' sequence.
+The letter indicates memory address space and the digit is an offset in this memory.
+See supported_protocols

 Description - description field for the register